EQS-News: AT&S Austria Technologie & Systemtechnik AG / Key word(s): Annual Results

 1) Adjusted for start-up costs

-The progress of the production capacity expansion in Kulim as well as the expansion of the site in Leoben is still positive despite the challenging global economic situation.
-The management is convinced that the major trends – digitalisation and electrification – are intact.
-Therefore, AT&S assumes that revenue of approximately € 3.5 billion will be generated in the financial year 2026/27 and expects an EBITDA margin in the range from 27 to 32%.
-The management monitors the currently tense geopolitical situation very carefully in order to be able to respond to developments at any time and to make strategic adaptations.
-With the projects in Kulim and Leoben, which were adopted in 2021, the company proved its vision and took an important step towards diversifying its value added structure.
+The progress of the production capacity expansion in Chongqing, China, and in Kulim, Malaysia, as well as the expansion of the site in Leoben, Austria, is still positive despite the challenging global economic and health situation.
+Therefore, AT&S assumes that revenue of € 3.5 billion will be generated in the financial year 2025/26 and expects an EBITDA margin in the range from 27 to 32%.

 AT & S Austria Technologie & Systemtechnik Aktiengesellschaft – Advanced Technologies & Solutions